-You should then complete and submit an expression of interest form providing supporting materials demonstrating your progress against the application requirements.
+You should then complete and submit an expression of interest form through the Regulatory Applications Hub and provide supporting materials demonstrating your progress against the application requirements.

 We use the information in your expression of interest to inform an application plan workshop.